Gluten-Free Ricotta Cake with Almond Flour

 Instructions

 • Preheat the oven to 350°F (180°C).
-Lightly grease a 9-inch diameter cake pan.
+Lightly grease a 9-inch round cake pan.
+For easier removal, you can also line the bottom with parchment paper.

-• Whisk almond flour, corn starch, sugar, baking powder, and salt in a large bowl.
+• Whisk almond flour, cornstarch, sugar, baking powder, and salt in a large bowl.
 Set aside.

 • Serve the cake with blueberry compote or plum compote.